 Identify the talent who will carry the work.

 Commit to multi-year investment.
-One-year native programs do not produce Red Bull-grade citation moats.
+One-year native programs do not produce Red Bull-grade brand moats.

 Treat the archive as the long-term asset.
 Every piece is a brick in the moat.

-Native advertising in 2013 was a $5B publisher-studio category.
-Native advertising in 2026 is a $120B+ multi-surface discipline.
+Native advertising is a growing publisher-studio category.
 Red Bull built the canonical operating model.
-The brands that learned from it are compounding.
+The brands learning from it are compounding.
 The brands still buying single-publisher native placements are funding work that compounds nothing.

 Written by